simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 Here, I decided to submit to Kaggle and see how our model was performing.
 I received a $0.14947$ RMSE which isn't too shabby!
 The test and validation errors were quite similar, which is a good sign.

 To improve, its time to tackle the data head on.
-There are a _lot_ of columns, which is making the model more complex than it needs to be.
+There are a _lot_ of columns, which may be making the model more complex than it needs to be.
 We will study the relevance of each column using Feature Importance- each column is ranked on how much it contributes to the overall prediction!

     def rf_feature_importance(model, df):
-      return pd.DataFrame({'cols':df.columns, 'imp':model.feature_importances_}).sort_values('imp', ascending=False) #creating a dataframe with the columns sorted in ascending order of importance
+      return pd.DataFrame({'cols':df.columns, 'imp':model.feature_importances_}).sort_values('imp', ascending=False) #creating a dataframe with the columns sorted in descending order of importance

     fi = rf_feature_importance(second_forest, xs)